John W. Reynolds Sr.

-John Whitcome Reynolds Sr., (October 1, 1876 - February 4, 1958) was an American lawyer and politician.
-He was the 26th Attorney General of Wisconsin from 1927 to 1933.
-He was elected as a Republican.
+John Whitcome Reynolds Sr. (October 1, 1876 - February 4, 1958) was an American lawyer and progressive Republican politician from northeast Wisconsin.
+He was the 26th attorney general of Wisconsin, serving from 1927 to 1933; while serving as attorney general, he was an unsuccessful candidate for Wisconsin Supreme Court in the 1930 and 1931.
+Earlier in his career, he served as district attorney of Brown County, Wisconsin, and was chairman of the Brown County Republican Party.